MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 ## Azure policies

-Azure Policy offers various built-in policy definitions that apply to both the Azure Stack HCI and Azure Arc VMs to monitor their compliance state and enhance the security of those resources using Azure Policy and Microsoft Defender for Cloud.
+Azure Policy offers various built-in policy definitions that apply to both the Azure Stack HCI and Azure Arc VMs to monitor their compliance state and enhance the security of those resources using Azure Policy and Defender for Cloud.
 Here are some key checks for Azure Stack HCI environment:

 - Host and VM networking should be protected.
 - Encrypted volumes should be implemented.
 - Application control policies should be consistently enforced.
 - Secured-core requirements should be met.

 Review the [Azure Stack HCI built-in policies](/azure/governance/policy/samples/built-in-policies#stack-hci).
-Microsoft Defender for Cloud has [new recommendations](/azure/defender-for-cloud/upcoming-changes#four-new-recommendations-for-azure-stack-hci-resource-type) that shows the compliance state for the built-in policies.
+Defender for Cloud has [new recommendations](/azure/defender-for-cloud/upcoming-changes#four-new-recommendations-for-azure-stack-hci-resource-type) that shows the compliance state for the built-in policies.
 For more information, see [Built-in policies under Security Center](/azure/governance/policy/samples/built-in-policies#security-center).

 If your workload runs on Azure Arc VMs deployed on Azure Stack HCI, consider the built-in policies such as, denying the creation or modification of Extended Security Updates (ESUs) licenses.
 For more information, see [built-in policy definitions for Azure Arc-enabled workloads](/azure/governance/policy/samples/built-in-policies#azure-arc).